YikeShen/yikeshen.github.io/_pages/JOIN.md

 Master students are typically admitted through the Department of Earth and Environmental Sciences as non-thesis non-funded option.
 Students have the opportunity to work with a Professor after they start their program to transfer to thesis option.
 Please read the instruction to [apply](http://catalog.uta.edu/science/earth/graduate/#masterstext).

+UTA master students, please send an email inquiry to Dr. Shen about potential graduate research opportunities.
+Our lab currently do not have paid graduate research assistantships for new master student.

 # Undergraduate students
 UTA undergraduate students, please send an email inquiry to Dr. Shen about potential undergraduate research opportunities.